g012/l65/README.md

 #### byte_normalize(v)

-Checks if `v` is within byte range, calls `error` if it is not, or convert negative values to positive values if it is.
+Check if `v` is within byte range, call `error` if it is not, or convert negative values to positive values if it is.

 #### word_normalize(v)

-Checks if `v` is within word range, calls `error` if it is not, or convert negative values to positive values if it is.
+Check if `v` is within word range, call `error` if it is not, or convert negative values to positive values if it is.

 #### long_normalize(v)

-Checks if `v` is within long range, calls `error` if it is not, or convert negative values to positive values if it is.
+Check if `v` is within long range, call `error` if it is not, or convert negative values to positive values if it is.

 ### Assembler Functions (6502.lua)